nix-community/awesome-nix/README.md

 ### Learning

+* [Nix Notes](https://github.com/noteed/nix-notes) - A collection of short notes about Nix, each contributing to the same virtual machine image.
 * [Nix Pills](https://nixos.org/nixos/nix-pills/) - The best way to learn by examples.
 * [Nix Shorts](https://github.com/justinwoo/nix-shorts/) - A collection of short notes about Nix.